danieljs777/fastoverflowtk/README.md

 # FastOverflow ToolKit
-I made this toolkit whilsts studying Buffer Overflow Techniques.
-This toolkit is composed by Memory fuzzer, BadChars Testing, Exploitation process automation and later I will release the Exploit Generator.
-It works throught FTP, SMTP/POP, HTTP protocols as well generated external files like playlists, exploiting customized variables/commands.
-It supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunter.
+I made this toolkit whilst studying Buffer Overflow Techniques.
+This toolkit is composed by Memory fuzzer, BadChars Testing, Exploitation process automation and soon I will release the Exploit Generator.

+It works through FTP, SMTP, POP, HTTP protocols as well generated external files like playlists, exploiting customized variables/commands.

+The toolkit supports Vanilla (classic) buffer overflow technique, SEH ByPass and Egghunting.
 Additionaly, the toolkit makes use of session files and you can restore your walkthrough by default.

+Payloads can be generated through MSFVENOM (shell_reverse_tcp or meterpreter_reverse_tcp) OR you can use your own ASM files.
 ## Prerequisites

-Python 3.8, Metasploit
+Python 3.8, Metasploit, nasm, nasm_shell

 ## Usage:
 ### Api Controllers :